yclas/guides/docs/Technical-set-login-attepms-to-zero.md

 3. Find the user you want and change the value of the field ‘failed_attempts’ to ‘0’ (zero).

 ![](https://raw.githubusercontent.com/yclas/guides/master/images/loginattempts.png)

-Now you are allowed to login to your website!
+Now will be are able to login into your website!

 **Related posts:**